HTML: All Elements from HTML 3.2 to XHTML 2.0

 Hmm…

-I wanted to avoid making things more complex, so I decided to refer to the newest spec/draft each, and in case of XHTML 1.1, this certainly affects the Second Edition.
+Jarvklo, yes.
+I wanted to avoid making things more complicated, so I decided to refer to the newest spec or draft.
+In the case of XHTML 1.1, this means the Second Edition.

 Jens i want to thank You for making the list I found Your blog from w3 weblog where they write news about the list of HTML elements that You made.
 I can’t wait for PDF file that I can easy copy on my PC.